StarryNight00/lp2_project2/README.md

 ### Tasks of each group member

-**Ana Dos Santos** (list of things done - Adding colors and sound to the project, Linux platform conversion, UML, Flowchart) Changed visual aspects of game by adding colors and sound to the game.
+**Ana Dos Santos** (list of things done - Adding colors and sound to the project, Linux platform conversion, UML, Flowchart, Operating System dependency, Doxygen Setup, Readme)

+Changed visual aspects of game by adding colors and sound to the game.
 Setup of linux platform for testing purposes of the game on a different platform.
 Designed UML class diagram and simple flowchart to show the programs functionality.
 Helped group members finding solutions for given problems by the program.
+Created Operating dependency class that checks the current operating system and acts corresponding to it.

 **Catarina Matias** (Menu, MenuPrints, HighScore, GameLoop exit incorporation, displayed information handling)